irisnet/irismod/modules/service/spec/README.md

 order: 0
 title: Service Overview
 parent:
   title: "Service"
 -->

-# `service`
+# Service Specification

 ## Abstract

 The service module implements the IRIS Service model, which bridges the gap between the blockchain world and the conventional application world.
 It formalizes off-chain service definition and binding (provider registration), facilitates invocation and interaction with those services, and mediates service governance process (profiling and dispute resolution).

 ## Contents